Home

 • Allow the meat to "rest" before slicing because the temperature will continue to rise while the meat is resting

-Cooking times are not exact because ovens and roasts differ.
 Allow for more time to prepare the roast than you believe is necessary.

 And, as a bonus, a New York Steak cut from this roast will have zero carbs, for those who are counting carbohydrates.

-Cooking A New York Roast
+Cooking a New York Roast

 Preparation time: 30 minutes.
 Serves 8